Expand description

 - extensions

-- Classes for handling extensions, including the simple extensions that represent functions, types, and type variations that can appear in Substrait simple extension YAML files.
+- Classes for handling extensions, including the simple extensions that represent functions, types, and type variations that can appear in Substrait simple extension YAML files, and the extension registry system for custom extension relations.

 - fixtures